 Selecting language-appropriate voices

-- Go to Settings → Voice
+- Go to Channels > Voice > Agent Voice

-- Preview each voice
+- Preview each voice with custom text in the target language

 Voice quality considerations